Raspberry Ricotta Cake (recipe)

 ½ c.
 (1 stick) unsalted butter, melted & cooled

 zest of 1 lemon

 - Preheat oven to 350°.
 Line a 9”-diameter cake pan with parchment paper and lightly coat with nonstick spray.

 - Whisk together flour, sugar, baking powder, and salt in a large bowl.

 - Whisk eggs, ricotta, and vanilla in a medium bowl until smooth; fold into dry ingredients just until blended.
 Then stir in butter and lemon zest and gently fold in ¾ cup raspberries, taking care not to crush berries.

 - Scrape batter into prepared pan and scatter remaining ¼ cup raspberries and sliced almonds over top.

 - Bake cake until golden brown and a tester inserted into the center comes out clean, 50–60 minutes.
 Let cool at least 20 minutes before removing from pan.

-Not only is zester fun to say, but it’s great for finely grating food like citrus peel, chocolate, cheese, garlic cloves, or ginger root.
-Amazon carries this Microplane Zester/Grater for under $10.
+Not only is “zester” fun to say, but it’s great for finely grating food like citrus peel, chocolate, cheese, garlic cloves, or ginger root.
+Amazon carries this Microplane Zester/Grater for a reasonable price.
 Mine doesn’t have a handle, and I think that’d be a nice feature.
 I could zest all day with this baby!